michelescarlato/MDR_Coder/README.md

 https://ecrin-mdr.online/index.php/Coding_Data
 and linked pages.

 ## Parameters and Usage
 The system can take the following parameters:<br/>
 **-s:** expects to be followed by a comma separated list of MDR source integer ids, each representing a data source within the system.
 Data for that source is then coded.<br/>
 **-A:** as a flag.
 If present, forces the (re)coding of all the codable data in the specified sources.
-This is used if the coding porocess itself has changed or the volume of CV terms available for coding has been substantially augmented.<br/>
+This is used if the coding process itself has changed or the volume of CV terms available for coding has been substantially augmented.<br/>
 Routine usage, as in the scheduled extraction process, is to use -s followed by a list of one or more source ids.<br/>

 ## Dependencies
+The program is written in .Net 7.0. <br/>
-The program used the Nuget packages:
+It uses the following Nuget packages:
-* CommandLineParser - to carry out initial processing of the CLI arguments
+* CommandLineParser 2.9.1 - to carry out initial processing of the CLI arguments
-* Npgsql, Dapper and Dapper.contrib to handle database connectivity
+* Npgsql 7.0.0, Dapper 2.0.123 and Dapper.contrib 2.0.78 to handle database connectivity
-* Microsoft.Extensions.Configuration, .Configuration.Json, and .Hosting to read the json settings file and support the initial host setup.
+* Microsoft.Extensions.Configuration 7.0.0, .Configuration.Json 7.0.0 and .Hosting 7.0.0 to read the json settings file and support the initial setup of the application.

 ## Provenance
 * Author: Steve Canham